You are here: Start » User Interface » Creating Deep Learning Model

 You can open a Deep Learning Editor via:

-• a filter in Aurora Vision Studio:
+• a filter in the Aurora Vision Studio:

 1. Place the relevant DL filter (e.g. DL_DetectFeatures or DL_DetectFeatures_Deploy) in the Program Editor.